ZeissIQS/AddOnExamples/examples/Display Image/doc/README.md

 ## Preliminaries

-* For the sake of simplicity it is assumed that the measurement list from which the image is read does have a fixed name ('Scan 1').
+* For the sake of simplicity it is assumed that the measurement list from which the image is read has a fixed name ('Scan 1').
-* You have to install [OpenCV python](https://pypi.org/project/opencv-python/) for the exmaple to run.
+* You have to install [OpenCV python](https://pypi.org/project/opencv-python/) for the example to run.
-* The example code must be part of an add-on, so that this python wheel can be added to that add-ons environment.
+* The example code must be part of an add-on, so that this python wheel can be added to that add-on's environment.

 ![](images/wheel1.png)